misiektoja/spotify_monitor/docs/configuration.md

 You can pass most settings as command-line options or save them in a configuration file for later runs.

 The easiest way to create this file is `spotify_monitor --setup`.
 The wizard checks the settings before saving.
 If you approve replacement of an existing file, it saves a timestamped backup first.
 Replacement builds a fresh configuration from defaults, so settings that are not shown by the wizard are reset unless you restore them from the backup.
+Friend Activity setup defaults to `spotify_monitor.conf` plus `.env`.
+The focused scrobble health wizard defaults to `spotify_monitor_scrobble_health.conf` plus `.env.scrobble_health` so both modes can be configured independently in the same directory.

 To edit every available setting yourself, generate a default configuration file: